Adoptive Couple v. Baby Girl: State Supreme Court

-Toal then turned to the last issue, the trial court's refusal to terminate Brown's parental rights.
+Toal then turned to the last issue: the trial court's refusal to terminate Brown's parental rights.
 The Capobiancos could not show that Brown had agreed to consent to the adoption.
-The court noted that the ICWA set out clear procedural guidelines and the Capobiancos did not comply with those requirements.
+The court noted that the ICWA set out clear procedural guidelines, and the Capobiancos did not comply with those requirements.
 The Capobiancos also failed to show by clear and convincing evidence that Brown's parental rights should be terminated.
-Under the ICWA, prior to terminating an Indian parent's rights to the Indian child, the party seeking to terminate parental rights "shall satisfy the court that active efforts have been made to provide remedial services and rehabilitative programs designed to prevent the breakup of the Indian family and that these efforts have proved unsuccessful."
+Under the ICWA, prior to terminating an Indian parent's rights to the Indian child, the party seeking to terminate parental rights "shall satisfy the court that active efforts have been made to provide remedial services and rehabilitative programs designed to prevent the breakup of the Indian family, and that these efforts have proved unsuccessful."
 The court noted that the Capobiancos made no efforts to comply with this requirement of federal law, but had actively sought to prevent the father from obtaining custody since the child was four months old.

 The court then addressed the best interests of the child.
 Toal said, quoting Mississippi Band of Choctaw Indians v.
-Holyfield, "Where an Indian child's best interests are at stake, our inquiry into that child's best interests must also account for his or her status as an Indian, and therefore, we must also inquire into whether the placement is in the best interests of the Indian child," that this was "based on the fundamental assumption that it is in the Indian child's best interest that its relationship to the tribe be protected."
+Holyfield, "Where an Indian child's best interests are at stake, our inquiry into that child's best interests must also account for his or her status as an Indian, and therefore, we must also inquire into whether the placement is in the best interests of the Indian child," and that this was "based on the fundamental assumption that it is in the Indian child's best interest that its relationship to the tribe be protected."
 Toal stated that the best interest of the child was to be with her father, which also preserved her tribal affiliation.

 Finally, Toal addressed the placement requirements of the ICWA, which requires that placement preference be given, in this order, to: 1) another member of the child's family, 2) another member of the child's tribe, and 3) another Indian family.
 The court stated that neither Maldonado nor the Capobiancos had intended to comply with the statute, and that the Capobiancos could not thereby claim that the breaking of the bond formed by the child with the Capobiancos is grounds to ignore the statute.